djalbat/xgl/README.md

 });
 ```

-In fact the array of image names must be passed to the function by was of an optional `configuration` argument coming after the callback argument, in a similar fashion to the `preloadImageImageMap()` function explained next.
-This can also optionally supply a `host` argument and must supply an `imageDirectoryURI` argument.
+In fact the array of image names must be passed to the function by way of an optional `configuration` argument coming after the callback argument, in a similar fashion to the `preloadImageImageMap()` function explained next.
+This can also optionally supply a `host` property and must supply `imageNames` and imageDirectoryURI` properties.
 Ordinarily these would be supplied from the server side by way of a `script` element, thus:

 ```
 <script>